evanjaramillo/OpenVerne/README.md

-# OpenVerne
+# OpenVerne - Instantaneous Impact Point (IIP) Calculation

 ### This is a fork of the original repository that can be found [here](https://github.com/istellartech/OpenVerne).

-rocket (or missile) Instantaneous Impact Point(IIP) calculation

-The instantaneous impact point (IIP) of a rocket, given its position and velocity, is defined as its touchdown point(altitude=0[m]) assuming a free-fall flight (without propulsion).
+The instantaneous impact point (IIP) of a rocket, given its position and velocity, is defined as its touchdown point assuming a free-fall flight without propulsion.
-The IIP is considered as a very important information for safe launch operation of a rocket.
+The IIP is a very important metric to monitor during launch operations to ensure a safe flight.

 A script that can calculate the instantaneous impact point (IIP) of a rocket Enter latitude [deg] longitude [deg] altitude [m], north speed [m/s] east speed [m/s] and vertical downward speed [m/s]